Philadelphia Employment Discrimination Lawyers

 The law protects you against employment discrimination on the basis of national origin.
 It is unlawful to discriminate against any employee or applicant of employment because of the individual’s national origin.
-No one can be denied equal employment opportunities because of place of birth, ancestry, culture, or linguistic characteristics to a specific ethnic group.
-Equal employment opportunities cannot be denied because of marriage or association with a person of a national origin group, membership or association with specific ethnic groups, attendance or participation in schools, churches, temples associated with national origin groups or a surname associated with a national origin group.
+No one can be denied equal employment opportunities because of place of birth, ancestry, culture or linguistic characteristics to a specific ethnic group.
+Equal employment opportunities cannot be denied because of marriage or association to a person of a national origin group, membership/association with specific ethnic groups, attendance or participation in schools, churches and temples associated with national origin groups or a surname that is associated with a national origin group.

 What are examples of national origin discrimination?

-An employer cannot require its employees to speak only English at all times.
-This will violate both federal and state law, unless an employer can show it is necessary for conducting business.
-If an employer believes that English-only rule is critical, employees must be told that they must speak English and the consequences of violating the rule.
-Any action taken by an employer against an employee for breaking the rule may constitute discrimination if the employer did not make the rule known to the employee.
+One example of national origin discrimination is when an employer requires its employees to speak only English at all times.
+This violates both federal and state law, unless an employer can show it is necessary for conducting business.
+If an employer believes that English-only rule is critical, employees must be told that they must speak English and the consequences of violating the rule must be explained.
+Any action taken by an employer against an employee for breaking the rule may constitute discrimination if the employer did not make the rule and consequences known to the employee.

 Harassment based on national origin violates the law.
-Ethnic slurs or verbal or physical contact because of an individual’s nationality can constitute harassment, creates a hostile work environment and unreasonably interfere with work performance.
+Ethnic slurs, verbal or physical contact because of an individual’s nationality can constitute harassment, creates a hostile work environment and unreasonably interferes with an individual’s work performance.
 Companies have a responsibility to maintain a work place free of national original harassment.

-What to do if you believe you have been unlawfully treated?
+What should you do if you believe you have been unlawfully treated?